darthapo/assembot/notes.md

 - Add a setting for auto-activating any embedded css.
 Should it just do everything, or selectively?

+- What about an easy way to create multiple targets from the same compiled source? (for example; one minified, one not) Maybe a "minifyTo" key?

+  	"public/app.js": {
+			"source": "./source",
+			"minify: 1,
+			"minifyTo": "public/app.min.js"
+  	}

+- Multiple source directories?

+		"public/app.js": {
+			"source": ["./source", "./components"]
+		}

+	What if we want to prepend a path?
+Maybe:

+		"public/app.js": {
+			"source": "./source",
+			"mount": {
+				"components": "./components",
+				"vendor": "./lib"
+			}
+	  }

+	Or?

+		"public/app.js": {
+			"source": [
+				"./source",
+				{
+					"vendor": "./lib",
+					"elucidata": "~/Projects/OpenSource/elucidata-components"
+				}
+			]
+		}

 - Move from processors overwriting `resource.content` to having a second property: `resource.rendered`.
 Default processors would